 The Act (30 ILCS 10/2003) requires the chief executive officer to ensure that internal audits of all major systems of internal control are conducted at least once every two years.
-As a result of the vacancy only three of the eight internal audits planned for fiscal year 2014 were completed; therefore, the System was not in compliance with this provision of the Act.
+The System was unable to complete internal audits of all major systems of internal control at least every two years as required by the Act.